inspec/inspec/docs-chef-io/content/inspec/profiles/signing.md

     weight = 100
 +++

-This page documents the `inspec sign` command introduced in Chef InSpec 5 and details some methods to work with signed profiles.
+This page documents how to make and use signed InSpec profiles.

 A signed profile, or `.iaf` file, is an InSpec profile with a digital signature that attests to its authenticity.
-Progress Chef authored profiles are available as signed profiles starting from 2022.
+Progress Chef-authored profiles are available as signed profiles starting in 2022.

-IAF files are not human-readable, but may be viewed using `inspec export`.
+IAF files are not human-readable, but you can view them using `inspec export`.
 Support for IAF v2.0 was added to InSpec 5.

-### Mandatory profile signing

-**Chef InSpec 6** and above has an optional setting that requires that all profiles are signed.
-If mandatory profile signing is enabled, InSpec will not execute functions with an un-signed profile and exits with exit code 6.

-To enable mandatory profile signing, set the environment variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.

-If you need to bypass mandatory profile signing, use the `--allow-unsigned-profiles` CLI option or set the `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable.

 ## How does profile signing work?